 - The application is signed by every owner of the land to which the application relates, or by their duly authorised representative.

 - The application is accompanied by a plan, showing the Rights of Way over the land, at a scale of not less than 1:10,560 (a map at 1:5,000 is acceptable as an example).
 It should show the boundary of the land to which the application relates (the extent of landownership) in coloured edging.

 - The application is accompanied by the appropriate fee.

 Please send your completed application back to us at the address below.
 Once the application and plan have been checked against the definitive map, we will send you a letter of acceptance to confirm that the statement and map have been submitted to us for depositing.
 Applications are usually processed within 4 weeks.

 For Section 31(6) deposits, a statutory declaration should be submitted within 20 years of the date of the statement to validate and complete the process.
 Further declarations should be submitted every 20 years.

 For Section 15A(1) deposits a further statement should be submitted within 20 years to bring to an end any further period of recreational ‘as of right’ use.
 Please note that, for deposits made under Section 15A of the Commons Act, we will be placing a notice at ‘at least one entrance to each parcel of land’ and these should remain in place for 60 days.

 You should keep copies of maps, statements and declarations with the title deeds of your property for future reference and make a note to renew the application within 20 years.
 The responsibility of submitting a statutory declaration or statement every 20 years lies with the landowner or any successors in title of the land, in order to maintain the original deposit’s effectiveness.
-Somerset County Council is under no duty to remind landowners.
+We are under no duty to remind landowners.

 What is covered?